MicrosoftDocs/defender-docs/articles/defender-for-cloud/support-matrix-defender-for-servers.md

 This article summarizes support information for the Defender for Servers plan in Microsoft Defender for Cloud.

+> [!NOTE]
+> This article references CentOS, a Linux distribution that is end of life (EOL) as of June 30, 2024.
+See [EOL guidance](../virtual-machines/workloads/centos/centos-end-of-life).

 ## Network requirements

 Validate the following endpoints are configured for outbound access so that Azure Arc extension can connect to Microsoft Defender for Cloud to send security data and events:

-- For Defender for Server multicloud deployments, make sure that the [addresses and ports required by Azure Arc](/azure/azure-arc/data/connectivity#details-on-internet-addresses-ports-encryption-and-proxy-server-support) are open.
+- For Defender for Server multicloud deployments, make sure that the [addresses and ports required by Azure Arc](../azure-arc/data/connectivity.md#details-on-internet-addresses-ports-encryption-and-proxy-server-support) are open.

 - For deployments with GCP connectors, open port 443 to these URLs: